 Click on Close window to save the changes you have made to the key and to return to Key Management.

-All user IDs are included in the public key when it is sent or exported.
-There is no mechanism in OpenPGP for selecting which user IDs are included and which not.
+All user IDs are included in the public key when it is sent or exported (except for Autocrypt).
 This also applies to the PhotoID, which is a special type of user ID.

 Adding a PhotoID